 City Council meeting Agendas are posted and published at least 72 hours prior to regular meetings and 24 hours prior to special meetings, in accordance with State law.
 Agendas & Reports are made available on the City’s website on Friday afternoons preceding City Council meetings.
 Hard copy materials are also available at City Hall for public viewing.
 City Council meeting Minutes are posted on the City’s website following City Council approval.

-Regular City Council meetings are streamed live on the City’s Website and available to the public on demand thereafter.
+Regular and Special City Council meetings are streamed live on the City’s Website and available to the public on demand thereafter.
 In addition, the Regular City council meetings are broadcasted live on Charter Cable television channels 3.
 City Council meetings are also re-broadcast on Charter Cable on Thursdays at 6:00 pm, and Saturdays at 9:00 am until the next regular meeting.

-Special and Closed Session meeting of the City Council are not broadcasted or streamed online.
+Closed Session meeting of the City Council are not broadcasted or streamed online.